Namibian Defence Force: School of Air Power Studies

-The School of Air Power Studies run in conjunction with the Namibia Aviation Training Academy trains Pilots and Technicians.
+The School of Air Power Studies is run in conjunction with the Namibia Aviation Training Academy, which trains pilots and technicians.

 School of Military Science

-The School of Military Science, run in conjunction with the University of Namibia, offers officers in the Defence force qualifications ranging from bachelor of Science Honors' degrees in the field of nautical, Army and Aeronautical, to a post-graduate diploma in Security and strategics studies, and a Master of Arts in Security and Strategic Studies (MA-SSS).
+The School of Military Science, run in conjunction with the University of Namibia, offers officers in the Defence force qualifications ranging from Bachelor of Science Honors degrees in the field of nautical, Army and Aeronautical, to a post-graduate diploma in Security and Strategic studies, and a Master of Arts in Security and Strategic Studies (MA-SSS).

-School of Signals

-The School of Signals provides training to all personnel wishing to specialize in the communications field.
-The signals school was formed in 2015 from the old Signals Training Wing and Computer Training Centre of the military school.
-The school is co-located at the military school.
-It consists of four wings, one administration wing and three training wings.
-The school offers the following courses: